guilhemmarchand/nmon-for-splunk/docs/large_scale_deployment.rst

 Also, rolling restart of clustered indexers will generate a partial verification and/or rebuild of data model acceleration, with large set of data this can imply a temporarily high level of resource usage on indexers following the rolling restart.

-Finally, take care of not reducing too much the acceleration period, searches out of the acceleration period are still possible but at the price of much more poor performances.
+Finally, take care not to reduce too much the acceleration period, searches out of the acceleration period are still possible but at the price of much more poor performances.

 **Restricting the acceleration period of data models:**